monmarupeddi/PYTHON-4-EVERYBODY/README.md

-# PYTHON FOR EVERYBODY SPECIALISATION ON COURSERA.
+# PYTHON FOR EVERYBODY SPECIALIZATION ON COURSERA.
 Python For Everybody specialization course is offered by University of Michigan.
 I completed this specialization course on the Coursera Platform.

 ## About the Repository